 At UW Veterinary Care, our expert clinicians are dedicated to raising the standard of care by using the latest technologies, while also performing research to advance veterinary and human medicine – now and in the future.
 Clinical research allows us to develop new and potentially more effective diagnostic and treatment options.
-Many studies offer some financial incentive.

 Frequently Asked Questions